 Quick Summary Video (if you prefer)…and then keep reading…

-Mid-rise apartments can be found in virtually every major city in the U.S. They are often close to downtown urban city centers, and particularly popular in the more densely populated suburbs that have an urban feel where land costs are high, density is permitted, but no skyscrapers or high rises are allowed.
+Mid-rise apartments can be found in virtually every major city in the U.S. They are often close to downtown urban city centers and are particularly popular in the more densely populated suburbs where land costs are still high, density is permitted, but no skyscrapers or high rises are allowed.

 Since there are more than four floors in a mid-rise apartment building, you will almost always find an elevator for added convenience.
-While not all, many mid-rise apartments contain balconies on each apartment, and some are mixed-use with retail shops below.
+While not all, many mid-rise apartments contain balconies on each apartment.
+Some mid-rises are mixed-use with retail shops on the lower level.